corb555/Task-Score/README.md

 maxDistance, angleWeight, and behindDistance are configurable in the Inspector.
 Angle is 0 if the object is straight ahead and 90 if directly to the side.

 ### Explore attribute
-This also provides an *Explore attribute* which is percent of target types not yet found.
+This also provides an *Explore attribute* which is based on how many key components haven't yet been found.
 The higher this value, the more useful exploring is.
 If a single object is found for the tag, the tag is considered found.
-These are the tags tracked:
+These are the tags tracked for the explore value:
 *healthpack, player, ammo, weapon*

-### Variables
+### Distance Variables
 *HealthPackDistance* - 100=not found, 99=far, 0=near
 *PlayerDistance* - 100=not found, 99=far, 0=near
 *AmmoDistance* - 100=not found, 99=far, 0=near